michaelreinhard1/mailmate/README.md

 - **Smart Writing**: Composes an entire email for you.
 By selecting a tone and providing instructions, you can leave the task of writing to smartWrite, which will generate a high-quality email that meets your needs.
 - **Spell/grammar correction** - Checks your spelling and grammar, ensuring that your emails are professional and error-free.
 - **Attachment detection** - Alerts you when you forget to attach a file to your email, preventing you from sending an incomplete message.
-- **smartWrite** - composes an entire email for you.
-By selecting a tone and providing instructions, you can leave the task of writing to smartWrite, which will generate a high-quality email that meets your needs.

 ## Troubleshooting and Support